KushagraJain58-cmd/KushagraJain58-cmd/README.md

 </p>

-- 🔭 I’m currently working on Front-End Web Development
+- 🔭 I’m currently working on Full Stack Web Development
-- 🌱 I’m currently learning Data Structures and Algorithms -🤔 I’m looking for help with Competitive Programming
+- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌍 Also exploring more in programming field
+-🤔 I’m looking for help with Competitive Programming
 - 💬 Ask me about anything about programming
 - 📫 How to reach me: jainkushagra582@gmail.com